mu-zhixian/Full-featured-debugger/README.md

-To a more perfect solution to embedded, download, debug and protocol conversion problems.
+To a solution to embedded and FPGA, download, debug and protocol conversion problems.